September 16, 1991

 October 31, 1993

 HEMPSTEAD, N.Y. -- The first quarter of a Towson State football game is usually a good indication of what the next three quarters will entail.
 Last night was no different.But instead of Towson, which had outscored opponents 77-7 in the first quarter, jumping to a quick lead, it was Hofstra that struck first.
-The Flying Dutchmen (4-3-1) scored twice in the first quarter and went on to a 40-12 victory over the Tigers (5-2) before an announced crowd of 897.A steady downpour kept a lot of people out of Hofstra Stadium, but it didn't keep the Flying Dutchmen out of the end zone.
+The Flying Dutchmen (4-3-1) scored twice in the first quarter and went on to a 40-12 victory over the Tigers (5-2) before an announced crowd of 897."That first series they got a big play to get them on top," said Towson coach Gordy Combs.